planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 -   **Hiding** is a matter of finding Cover rather than a checked Action.
 If their seekers move into a position where the Cover would fail, the hider can try a Sneak Check to slip away.
 The better the hiding spot, the less likely they will need to slip away from it.
 -   **Surprise** attacks can trigger after a successful Sneak.
 The surprised side goes a Round without an Action.
 Next Round things go back to normal for the survivors.
--   **Steal/Plant** small objects under 1 Load, with Edge adding extras.
+-   **Steal/Plant** small objects, with Edge adding extras.
 Good for framing a suspect, snitching a set of keys, leaving trackers, live grenades, etc. Often done instead of an Attack or Defense, leaving the seemingly victorious foe unaware of their loss or gain.

+{: .note }
+**Group Option**: Normally, the whole party makes individual Checks when sneaking.
+This can get a little tedious, makes failure all but certain in large groups, and may trigger an ugly blame game amongst players.
+To avoid this, the Guide may have only the character with the lowest pool make the Check.
+In case of ties, they may decide amongst themselves.

 ### Travel

 Traveling between areas often just serves as the narrative opening of a new scene.
 This is perfectly fine.
 For example, "*After a bit of the usual traffic on I-95, you find yourselves eating crabs at the Bulging Bushel*."
 If the journey is as important as the destination, use this Action to give it more weight.
 The players get to make decisions and the Guide gets to add drama with encounters!

+METTLE Core defaults to a sort of point-crawl system when needed.
+The Guide, and sometimes the Players, will lay out points of interest or “stops” on the map.
+They then draw the path lines between them and assign each path a Difficulty based on the danger of the journey.
+This is meant to simplify, not restrict.
+Parties who want to go somewhere else can always “drop a pin” and set an unplanned destination later.
+See the example adventure for an example.

+A single Travel Check can stand for hours, days, or weeks depending on the distance and vehicles.
+Adventurers “travel on their stomachs,” so lacking rations inflicts Deprivation and can turn a poorly planned expedition into a macabre tableau of sun-bleached skeletons for future explorers to puzzle over.

-The lead traveler Checks their best navigation or area knowledge CONCEPT, with the Difficulty being how troublesome the area between is.
+The lead traveler then Checks POISE – or their best navigation or area knowledge CONCEPT, vs. the path Difficulty.
 Success means the group arrived safely, and failure is an encounter along the way.
-You can also "zoom in," requiring individual Travel Checks to get to places *between* the start and goal.
-In any case, this is meant to enhance not restrict.
-Parties who want to go somewhere else should be able to "drop a pin" and set an unplanned destination.

-A single Travel Check can stand for hours, days, or weeks depending on the distance and vehicles.
-Adventurers "travel on their stomachs."
-Lacking rations inflicts a +1 Difficulty per day without as they bicker and scrounge for supplies.
-It is important to prepare well.

-**Check:** CONCEPT vs. Difficulty
+**Check:** POISE vs. Difficulty

 {: .outcomes }